Welcome to PayPal!

 When your payment is funded by a debit or credit card and PayPal determines a currency conversion is necessary, you consent to and authorize PayPal to convert the currency in place of your debit or credit card issuer.
 You may have the right to have your card issuer perform the currency conversion, if applicable for that card issuer and network.
 Currency preference selections may be presented to you in various forms, including setting the currency of your card, a choice of which currency is used for the transaction, whether PayPal or your card issuer performs the conversion, or which conversion rate is used for the transaction, and may be made available individually for each card and for each automatic payment agreement.
 If your card issuer converts the currency, your card issuer will determine the currency conversion rate and what fees they may charge.

-You can send money to a friend or family member using the send money feature in your PayPal account (sometimes called “personal payments” or “peer-to-peer/P2P payments”).
-You can send money to a friend or family member even if they don’t have a PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose which payment method you want to use.
-If the person to whom you are sending money does not have a PayPal account, they can claim it by opening a PayPal account.
+You can send money to a friend or family member using the send money feature in your PayPal account.
+You can send money to a friend or family member even if they don’t have an eligible PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose which payment method you want to use.
+If the person to whom you are sending money does not have an eligible PayPal account, they can claim it by opening an eligible PayPal account.
 If they don’t claim it, it will be refunded to you.

 We may, at our discretion, impose limits on the amount of money you can send, including money you send for purchases.
 You can view any sending limit by logging into your PayPal account.

-When you send money to a friend or family member who has a PayPal account, one of two things may happen: they may accept or decline the money.
+When you send money to a friend or family member who has an eligible PayPal account, one of two things may happen: they may accept or decline the money.
 If they decline to accept the money, the money (including any fees you were charged) will be refunded to:

-The fees applicable to sending money can be found on our Fees for Sending Money to Friends and Family page and will be disclosed to you in advance each time you initiate a transaction to send money to a friend or family member.
-If you convert money in your Balance Account balance or in your business PayPal account balance from one currency to another before sending money, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.
+The fees applicable to sending personal transactions can be found on our Consumer Fees page and will be disclosed to you in advance each time you initiate sending a personal transaction to a friend or family member.
+If you convert money in your Balance Account balance or in your business account balance from one currency to another before sending money, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.
 If you use your credit card as the payment method when sending money, you may also be charged a cash-advance fee by your card issuer.

 If you send money to a friend or family member from a third party (non-PayPal) website or by using a third party’s product or service, then the third party will determine if the sender or recipient pays the fee.
 This will be disclosed to you by the third party before the payment is initiated.

 You can also use the send money feature in your PayPal account to pay for goods or services.
-You will not be charged any transaction fee for sending money to purchase goods or services as long as you choose the “send money to pay for goods and services” feature in your PayPal account.
+You will not be charged any transaction fee for sending money to purchase goods or services as long as you send the money as a commercial transaction (often referred to as using the “send money for goods and services” feature in your PayPal account).
 In that case, the seller will pay a fee.
-You must not use the “send money to a friend or family member” feature in your PayPal account when you are paying for goods or services.
+You must not send money as a personal transaction (often referred to as using the “send money to a friend or family member” feature in your PayPal account) when you are paying for goods or services.
+Note that the “send money to a friend or family member” feature may not be available when sending money to a business account as such accounts are not eligible to receive personal transactions.

 How to buy something or make a donation